 If you want to abstract away the entire IDE interface for younger students, there are a few visual programming tools out there for the Arduino like Visuino, or MIT’s Scratch, for which there are plenty of tutorials on youtube.

-There is also a long set of more detailed videos at Makecourse.com.
-Though it’s a bit dry, All About Circuits has a complete textbook online [see: Vol. I – Direct Current (DC) ] And if you really want to dig deep, several universities like Stanford, MIT & Berkeley have made full electronics courses available, though that goes well beyond the Arduino landscape.
-There is a good walk through the sub-components that make up an UNO at Rheingold Heavy’s build an Arduino From Scratch series.
-And I’d be remiss if I didn’t mention the Mini-notebook series that that Forest Mims wrote back in the 70’s.
+Once you know your way around the Arduino, Nick Gammon’s Microcontroller Forum is an invaluable resource.
+There is also a good set of technical videos at Makecourse.com and on the Forcetronics channel.
+Though it’s a bit dry, All About Circuits has a complete electronics textbook online [see: Vol. I – Direct Current (DC) ] And if you really want to dig deep, several universities like Stanford, MIT & Berkeley have made full electronics courses available, though that goes well beyond the Arduino landscape.
+There is a good walk through the UNO sub-components at Rheingold Heavy’s ‘Build an Arduino From Scratch’ series, and Bruce Land’s AVR lectures take you right down to the “bare iron”.
+And finally, I’d be remiss if I didn’t mention the excellent Mini-notebook series that that Forest Mimms wrote back in the 70’s.

 Using Social Media to find resources: